flitsoftdoc/flitsoftdoc.github.io/docs/Simu/ONTOLOGY_FOR_MnS.md

 ## REFERENCES

 Bozkurt, I., J. J. Padilla, A. Sousa-Poza.
 2007.
 Philosophical Profile of the Individual, In Proceedings of the 19th IEEE International Engineering Management Conference (IEMC).

 Feibleman J. 1953.
 Ontology.
 Baltimore, MD: Johns Hopkins Press, 1953.
 Gruber, T. 1993.
 A Translation Approach to Portable Ontology Specifications, Knowledge Acquisition 5(2):199-220.

 Guarino, N. 1998.
 Formal Ontology and information Systems, Published in N. Guarino, ed., Formal Ontology in Information Systems.
 IOS Press, Trento, Italy.

 Kienzle H. J. 1970.
 Epistemology and Sociology.
 British Journal of Sociology 21(4):413-424.

 Ogden C. K. and I. A. Richards.
 1923.
 The Meaning of Meaning: A Study of the Influence of Language Upon Thought and of the Science of Symbolism.
 London: Routledge & Kegan Paul.

 Balci, O., and W. F. Ormsby.
 2007.
 Conceptual modeling for designing large-scale simulations.
 Journal of Simulation 1(3):175-186.

 Raubal M. and W. Kuhn.
 2004.
 Ontology-Based Task Simulation.
 Spatial Cognition and Computation 4( 1):15-37.

 Rescher N. 2000.
 Process Philosophy: A Survey of Basic Issues.
 Pittsburgh, PA: University of Pittsburgh Press.

 Rosenblueth, A, N. Wiener, and J. Bigelow.
 1943.
 Behavior, Purpose and Teleology.
 Philosophy of Science .
 10(1):18-24.

 Silver, G. A., O. Hassan, and J.A.
 Miller.
 2007.
 From Domain Ontologies to Modeling Ontologies to Executable Simulation Models.
 In Proceedings of the 2007 Winter Simulation Conference. ed.
 S.G.
 Henderson, B. Biller, M.-H. Hsieh,.
+J. Shortle, J.D.

-J. Shortle, J.D.Tew, and R.R.
+Tew, and R.R.
 Barton.
 1108-1117.
 Piscataway, New Jersey: Institute of Electrical and Electronics Engineers, Inc.

 Stacey, R. D., D. Griffin, and P. Shaw.
 2000.
 Complexity and Management: Fad or Radical Challenge to Systems Thinking?
 Routledge, Taylor and Francis Group.

 Sowa, J. F. 2000.
 Ontology, Metadata, and Semiotics.
 Presented at ICCS'2000 in Darmstadt, Germany, on August 14, 2000.
 Published in B. Ganter & G. W. Mineau, eds., Conceptual Structures: Logical, Linguistic, and Computational Issues, Lecture Notes in AI \#1867, Springer-Verlag, Berlin.

 Teo, Y. M. and C. Szabo.
 2007.
 CODES: An Integrated Approach to Composable Modeling and Simulation.
 Technical Report APSTC-TR-2007-04, Asian Pacific Science and Technology Center.

 Tolk, A., S. Y. Diallo, R. D. King, J. J. Padilla and C. D. Turnitsa.
 2010.
 Conceptual Modeling for Composition of Model-based Complex Systems.
 In Conceptual Modelling for Discrete-Event Simulation, ed.
 S. Robinson, R. Brooks, K. Kotiadis and D.-J. van der Zee, CRC Press.

 Turnitsa, C. and A. Tolk.
 2006.
 Ontology Applied - Techniques employing Ontological Representation for M&S. In Proceedings of the 2006 Fall Simulation Interoperability Workshop.

 Yilmaz, L. 2004.
 On the Need for Contextualized Introspective Models to Improve Reuse and Composability of Defense Simulations.
 Journal of Defense Modeling and Simulation 1(3):141-151.

 ## AUTHOR BIOGRAPHIES